-chat with a potential love interest online, eat dinner with your parents or sit in your room and learn more about the interesting theories developed by economists on human behaviour.
+Whenever you are faced with a choice, there may be a myriad of alternatives available to you.
+Consider the allocation of your time on Friday night.
+You may be able to go to the movies with your friends, chat with a potential love interest online, eat dinner with your parents or sit in your room and learn more about the interesting theories developed by economists on human behaviour.
 Once you have made a choice, you have essentially foregone (given up) the ability to undertake the alternatives.
-Economists are generally only interested in the second best alternative which is seen as the opportunity cost.
-It can be defined as the value of the next best alternative foregone whenever a choice is made.
+However, economists are only interested in the secondbest alternative when considering the opportunity cost.
+It can be defined as the value (or net benefit) that is being sacrificed, or would have been enjoyed, if the next best alternative was selected.

-To make this a little clearer, consider your decision to read this chapter, in preparation for your first assessment task at school.
+Consider your decision to read this chapter in preparation for your first assessment task at school.
 Assume that you have wisely decided that this is the 'best' use of your time.
 While you might not agree, the fact that you are actually reading these words is evidence that you have made this your first choice.
 In doing so, you may have sacrificed many alternatives such as those mentioned in the previous paragraphs.
 Let's assume that you are reading this book late into the evening so your second best choice may be getting a good night's sleep so that you can concentrate better in class tomorrow.
 By choosing to read the book, you may in fact be foregoing the benefits that are associated with deep restorative sleep.
-This is your opportunity cost -the value of what you have given up in making your choice.
+This is your opportunity cost - the value of what you have given up in making your choice.

 Opportunity cost can be measured in a number of ways.
 Let's consider the decision to buy a new iPhone (even though your old one might still be working).
 A person with no background in Economics may think that the cost of the purchase is the price paid.
 A person who has studied Economics, however, will realise that the opportunity cost has not been fully considered in this buying decision.
 The person who foregoes \$1500 to purchase the new phone may no longer be able to afford to take an overseas holiday.
-The benefits associated with this holiday is the real cost of the purchase, if it was the next best alternative.
-If the person has a mortgage, then the opportunity cost might be the benefits associated with paying off their home loan sooner.
-It is important to remember that there can only be one opportunity cost, and that is the value of the next best alternative, which has been foregone.
+The benefits associated with this holiday is the real cost of the purchase, if this was indeed the next best alternative.
+If the person has a mortgage, then the opportunity cost might be the benefits associated with paying off their home loan sooner .
+It is important to remember that there can only be one opportunity cost, and that is the value or net benefits attached to the next best alternative that has been foregone.